 Maryland is a state that ranks highly in almost every area including economy, education, quality of life and healthcare.
 With a strong core of research facilities, federal agencies, a thriving tech and science business base, an educated workforce and one of the highest median household incomes in the nation, Maryland has much to offer both business owners and employees.

 Major Companies in Maryland

-Maryland offers an especially friendly startup environment for women, ranking second in the nation for having the most women-owned businesses and eighth for women-owned firms with paid employees.
+Maryland offers an especially friendly startup environment for women, ranking near the top in the nation for having the most women-owned businesses and for women-owned firms with paid employees.
 Maryland also ranks fourth in the Kauffman Index of Growth Entrepreneurship and the city of Baltimore was recently named by Entrepreneur Magazine as “the hottest startup city” in America.

 Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less times you have to do that the better).
 In Step 3 we’ll show you how to search for the name in Maryland, but we highly recommend you do the following before searching Maryland state databases:

 TIP: search misspellings, plurals, variations of spelling, sound-alikes and other versions of your chosen name to be sure it’s not already registered.

 NOTE: Familiarize yourself with the Maryland naming guidelines.
 LLC entity names need to contain the words Limited Liability Company or the abbreviation LLC, and certain words are restricted or prohibited.